1382 Engineer

 License: A Professional Engineering License is preferred.
 Registration in the state of Missouri is preferred.

 Skills: Proficiency in the use of spreadsheets, word processing, engineering-based applications, and similar computing systems is required.
 Excellent communication, decision-making, and interpersonal skills are required.
 Strong knowledge of the design and operation of building systems such as plumbing, fire protection, HVAC, lighting, power, audio/visual, and electronic access control for commercial and institutional buildings are required.
-The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
 Strong knowledge of building codes, industry standards, and construction contract language is preferred.
 The ability to proficiently manipulate computer aided design and/or building information modeling programs such as AutoCAD or Revit to generate bid documents for work related to building systems is preferred.
 The ability to prepare, read, and interpret contract documents, including plans and specifications, is preferred.
 The ability to review plans and specifications and coordinate the construction contract documents between the responsible parties is preferred.

 Effort: The ability to travel throughout the campus, including climbing ladders and/or stairs on construction sites or in University facilities, is required.
 The position may require working outdoors and in environments that are dusty, noisy, warm, confined, or which could have work hazards.